The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Dataset

 \subsection{Game Context Features}

 In addition to the raw video game footage, AGAIN features a number of hand-crafted attributes for each game.
-Inspired by advances in machine learning with privileged information \cite{vapnik2009new} we view telemetry data as \emph{privileged information} and we include such ad-hoc features in the dataset.
+Inspired by advances in machine learning with privileged information \cite{vapnik2009new,makantasis2021privileged} we view telemetry data as \emph{privileged information} and we include such ad-hoc features in the dataset.
+Privileged information here means information that pertains to an experience but not readily available to an observer.
+This kind of information generally encodes domain specific or hard-to-attain data.
+The associated cost of learning the information makes the data valuable in building expert systems, but poses some limitation to data-hungry machine learning approaches.
+When it comes to video games, privileged information can include player physiology or game telemetry based on expert heuristics \cite{makantasis2021privileged}.
 Fusing gameplay features with other user modalities has also been a dominant practice in game-based affective computing \cite{martinez2014deep,martinez2014don}.
 The game context features described in this section are considered in the preliminary data analysis of the dataset in Section \ref{sec:annotation}.

 All AGAIN games implement the same data-logging strategy and use a similar method for recording telemetry.
 Games within the same genre share the same feature labels.
-Not all features, however, have a qualitative meaning for all games within a genre---in \emph{Heist!}, for instance, players move but they are immobile in \emph{Shootout}.
+Not all features, however, have a qualitative meaning for all games within a genre---for instance, players move in \emph{Heist!} but are immobile in \emph{Shootout}.
 To ease the data collection and aggregation process, when features are absent from a game they are given values with zero-variance (zeroes or ones, depending on the feature).
 For example, a looping racetrack is only present in the \emph{Solid} game (see Figure \ref{fig:game:solid}), therefore the \texttt{visible\_loop\_count} feature is always zero in the other racing games.